Indiana at Purdue

 Crean got his start in coaching on the Division I level in 1989-90, serving on Jud Heathcote's staff at Michigan State.
 That team posted a 28-6 record and earned a Sweet 16 trip after winning the Big Ten.

-A native of Mount Pleasant, Crean earned his bachelor's degree in parks and recreation with a minor in psychology from Central Michigan in 1989.
+A native of Mount Pleasant, Crean earned his bachelor's degree in Parks and Recreation with a minor in Psychology from Central Michigan in 1989.
+He received the Distinguished Alumni Award this past September.
 While pursuing his degree, Crean coached basketball at Alma College and Mount Pleasant High School.

 Joani's father, Jack Harbaugh, was a long-time college football coach who won a Division I-AA national championship while coaching at Western Kentucky.